cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ### Punishments
 - Time in stocks between a day to a few weeks
 - Seizure of assets
-- Inprisonment at Vallaki's reformation
+- Imprisonment at Vallaki's Reformation House
+- Personal reformation conducted by [[Vargas Vallakovich|The Baron]]
+	- He chooses a random dissenter and takes them to his mansion for hands-on torture
+-

 ## Maps
 ![[DM Map - Vallaki.jpg]]